Jiwanta Sambandha

-Jiwanta Sambandha (जीवन्त सम्बन्ध) is a memoir by the Nepalese cardiologist Om Murti Anil.
-It describes the importance of human relationships in modern life and highlights the social responsibility of an individual.
-It is inspired by the personal and professional experiences related to the death of his father.
+Jiwanta Sambandha (जीवन्त सम्बन्ध) is a memoir by the Nepalese cardiologist Om Murti Anil, describing the importance of relationships.
+It is inspired by his experience after the death of his father.

 The book received reviews in national media for its storytelling.
 The entire revenue from the sales of this book is used to support vulnerable elderly people, conduct health camps, and provide scholarships to underprivileged students through the Dr. Om Foundation.

 Background

 Jiwanta Sambandha is the second book by Dr. Om Murti Anil, who authored his first book, "Ma Pani Doctor" in 2013, to promote health awareness in the Nepali language.

-Anil wrote this book based on his relationship with his father, Tej Narayan Singh, who died from prostate cancer.
-Singh, a social worker from Mahottari district, had played an important role in shaping not only his career but also his moral values.
-As a father, he left a lasting impression on his son.
+It draws on Anil's relationship with his father, Tej Narayan Singh, a social worker from Mahottari district, who died from prostate cancer.

-The author witnessed the painful final days of his father's life, but he couldn't ease his suffering despite being a doctor.
-He could neither shield himself from the emotional trauma of the experience.
-The personal and professional experiences he gained before and after the death of his father made him realise the impermanence of life, the importance of family and relationships.
-This emotional journey finally took the shape of a book.

-The book serves not only as a tribute to his father's legacy but also as a reflection on themes such as life, death, duty, emotions, and relationships in day-to-day life.
-The cover photo of the book was revealed at a pre-launch event in September 2023, where Anil shared the reasons for writing this book with the media.
+The book draws on themes of life, family, and death.
+The cover was revealed at a pre-launch event in September 2023.

 Plot and themes

 Jiwanta Sambandha consists of 53 chapters and 240 pages, and is published in both hardcover and paperback editions in the Nepali language.
 The book presents the author's reflections after the loss of his father.
 It includes personal memories with observations on family relationships of contemporary Nepali society.

 It explores the emotional bond between parents and children, highlighting caregiving to parents not as a burden but as a responsibility that is rooted in emotional connection and personal growth.
 The author, himself a doctor, draws from his professional experience and offers practical insights, sharing moments of ethical dilemmas, grief, and compassion, and advocates a holistic approach to healing that extends beyond clinical practice and treatment.

 The book also addresses societal changes.
 It includes spiritual and cultural references from Hindu scriptures like the Bhagavad Gita and Ramayana.

-If one performs their duties sincerely and wholeheartedly, society benefits from it, and in the long run, it also benefits oneself.